pnnl/hexwatershed/docs/application/application.rst

      - float
      - 0 or 1
      - The outlet longitude
+   * - dAccumulation_threshold
+     - float
+     - ""
+     - The accumulation parameter to define the stream cell
+   * - dThreshold_small_river
+     - float
+     -
+     - The threshold parameter to remove small river
    * - iFlag_dam
      - int
      - 0
+     - Reserved for dam burning
+   * - iFlag_disconnected
+     - int
+     - 0
+     - Reserved for disconnected flowline
+   * - lBasinID
+     - long
+     - ""
+     - The basin ID
+   * - sFilename_dam
+     - string
+     -
+     - Reserved for dam burning
+   * - sFilename_flowline_filter
+     - string
+     -
+     - The filename of the stream vector
+   * - sFilename_flowline_raw
+     - string
+     -
+     - The filename of the raw stream vector
+   * - sFilename_flowline_topo
+     - string
+     -
      - Reserved for dam burning

 ****************
 Model simulation